asvin-kumar/digivid/README.md

 This script conmputes statistics on frame 10 from SunBath_3840x2160_50fps_420_8bit_YUV_RAW.7z.

 ## Solutions
-Solution to questions 1, 2, 4 are in folders `q1/`, `q2/` and `q3/`.
+Solution to questions 1, 2, 3, 4 are in folders `q1/`, `q2/`, `q3/` and `q4/`.
-Solution to question 3 is in Q3.pdf.
+Each of these folders has an .ipynb for interacting with the code and a .pdf export of the same file.
+Please note: I moved these solution files from the base folder into folders for each question to clean things up.
+Some paths might need to be fixed in order to get the scripts working.

 ## Other useful repos
 1. https://github.com/001honi/video-processing/tree/main/homework-1